lkodinsson/MARS/Basic/PHB.md

 ### Traits

 Traits are unique abilities that usually only belong to a single character.
-Typically they are something that one can do or have, and provide opportunities to roleplay in a unique way.
-Traits help characters stand out from other characters that would otherwise be very similar to them.
+They are often an ability that a character can perform, or something they have that affects their life.
+They are opportunities to roleplay in a way that uniquely fits your character and help them differentiate from other characters that would otherwise be very similar to them.

 # Playing the Game

-Typically game sessions go as follows: the Game Master describes the scene, the players describe their actions, the Game Master describes the results of those actions, and then the game progresses.
+Typically game sessions go as follows: the Game Master describes the scene, the players describe their actions, the Game Master describes the results of those actions, and then the game progresses to the next scene.
 Through the act of description and exposition, your characters and the world they inhabit become alive.

-It is important to focus on describing what it is your character does, rather than declaring the exact game action your character takes.
-It is up to the Game Master to decide what actual game action you perform, or what skill is required to overcome a challenge.
+It is important to focus more on describing what it is your character does, rather than declaring the exact game action your character takes.
+It is more up to the Game Master to decide what actual game actions you perform, or what skill is required to overcome a challenge.
 This provides more freedom to narrate your character's intentions, rather than strictly adhering to gamified actions like a traditional board game.

 While describing what your character does, try not to detail the results of your character's actions, only the actions themselves.
-Rolling dice to determine the outcome of your actions is only necessary when the outcome of that action is uncertain, or failure carries potential consequence.
-Your Game Master is otherwise responsible for deciding the results of your actions.
+Dice may be rolled to determine the outcome of that action if the outcome is uncertain or failure carries potential consequence.
+The Game Master is otherwise responsible for deciding the results of your actions.

+If at any point during the game you are required to perform math that results in a decimal, that number is always rounded down unless otherwise specified.

 # Primary Stats